dose-finding/comparison-non-mono/README.md

 Five dose-finding designs are considered and implemented

+# CRM

+crm_main_functions.R

+The file uploads the functions required to run the CRM design using CRM-Run.R

+# POCRM

+pocrm_main_functions.R

+The file uploads the functions required to run the POCRM design using POCRM-Run.R

 # NMA

 NMA-Main-Code.R

-The file uploads the functions required to run the design using NMA-Run.R
+The file uploads the functions required to run the NMA design using NMA-Run.R

 NMA-Run.R